mohammadkaifkhan/Bharat_Intern/README.md

 This is a repository for a project that demonstrates handwritten digit classification using a neural network trained on the MNIST dataset.
 The MNIST dataset is a popular benchmark dataset for image classification, widely used in the field of machine learning and deep learning.

 Description
-In this project, we aim to build and train a neural network model to accurately classify handwritten digits (0 to 9) from the MNIST dataset.
-We'll use the TensorFlow library to create and train the neural network, and then evaluate its performance on the test set.
+In this project, I aimed to build and train a neural network model to accurately classify handwritten digits (0 to 9) from the MNIST dataset.
+I have used the TensorFlow library to create and train the neural network, and then evaluate its performance on the test set.

 The main steps of the project include:

-Data Loading: We'll download the MNIST dataset and preprocess the images to prepare them for training.
+Data Loading: Download the MNIST dataset and preprocess the images to prepare them for training.

 Model Architecture: Design and define the neural network architecture to be used for digit classification.